meppu/revard/README.md

 }
 ```

-By doing so, you will receive timely updates for the specified users within the `ids` array.
-If you wish to monitor the entire server, simply set it to an empty array.
-Conversely, if you do not want to monitor any users, set it to null.
+By doing so, you will receive real-time updates for the specified users within the `ids` array.

 To update subscribers, resend the same data with the updated `ids` value.

+> ⚠️ Starting from version `0.5.4`, The capability to monitor all members on the server has been removed as a precautionary measure against potential misuse.

 ## Card

-With new update, Revard is now able to render SVG card for your Revolt profile.
-This allows you to embed your Revolt profile to, for example, GitHub README.
+With the new update, Revard now has the capability to render an SVG card for your Revolt profile.
+This allows you to embed your Revolt profile, for example, in your GitHub README.

-Endpoint for card is available at `/card/:id`.
+The endpoint for the card is available at `/card/:id`.
 For example:

 - `https://revard.meppu.boo/card/01F6YN5JWMHJFKPDZVYB6434HX`
   ![card](https://revard.meppu.boo/card/01F6YN5JWMHJFKPDZVYB6434HX)

 ### Card Options

-You can pass some options to customize card (as query parameter):
+You can provide certain options to customize the card using query parameters:

-(anything with `=` means it requires a value, anything inside `[]` is value's format)
+> Anything with `=` requires a value, anything inside `[]` denotes the format of the value.

 - `hide_banner`: Hides your profile background.
 - `hide_badges`: Hides your badges.
 - `hide_status`: Hides your text status.
-- `bg_color=[hexadecimal color without #]`: Changes background color.
+- `bg_color=[hexadecimal color without #]`: Changes the background color.
-- `mask_color=[hexadecimal color without #]`: Changes semi-transparent mask color.
+- `mask_color=[hexadecimal color without #]`: Changes the color of the semi-transparent mask.

 Example usage: